< Back to Blogs

 Generally, there is possibility that either the chip on card or the reader in terminal does not work properly.
 In that case, when the card is inserted in the terminal, the terminal detects that chip is not being read.
 Then terminal prompts to swipe the card and the transaction will be processed as magstripe transaction, without chip data and a fallback indicator.
 Issuer approves transaction based on magstripe data fields details.

-Another possibility of transaction leaning to fallback mode is when the particular AID (Application Identifer) is not loaded in the terminal.
+Another possibility of transaction leaning to fallback mode is when the particular AID (Application Identifier) is not loaded in the terminal.
 The terminal will be unable to identify the chip due to absence of AID terminal and prompts the user to swipe the card to process the transaction in fallback.

 Damaged Chip – Are they an issue?